When Do I Need To Bleed a Radiator?

 How Do I Bleed A Radiator?

-- You need a Radiator Key (can be purchased online or from any DIY store):
+- You need a Radiator Key (scroll down to purchase or buy from any DIY store):

 - A cloth or rag to catch any water, if the amount is excessive, you might also bring a small bucket.